addy-dclxvi/tint2-theme-collections/README.md

 - I don't know about code, most of these are built using tint2conf GUI.
 So these tint2 config files are very dirty, with so many useless code

-- Weather executor script need API key from openweathermap.com, please sign up first.
+- Weather executor script need API key from openweathermap.com, so please sign up first.
 And don't forget to change your city code as well.

+- Bookmark launcher tint2 is launching Firefox on click.
+Don't love Firefox?
+Just edit the *.desktop files.

 ## Credits
 [BunsenLabs Forum](https://forums.bunsenlabs.org/viewtopic.php?id=254), I learn so much there.